drelshater-svg/Shater-Youtube-downloader/README.md

 Enjoy , youtube downloader , downladed files should be on the "downlads" folder inside the project

 Notes:
-Music provided is a samples AI music , fonts is some sample opensourced fonts if you like to add more fonts , more music backgrounds just add them to the folders
+Music provided from my AI music tests , fonts is some sample opensourced fonts with lic. inculded. if you like to add more fonts , more music backgrounds just add them to the folders

 ## ⚠️ Educational Purpose & Disclaimer